AgentDrug: Utilizing Large Language Models in An Agentic Workflow for Zero-Shot Molecular Editing: Discussion

 \section{Discussion}

-In this section, we give a discussion on the motivation and nature of molecular optimization.
-Despite the existence of huge chemical databases like ZINC, ChEMBL, PubChem, or commercial catalogs containing billions of molecules, design and optimization are still essential for several reasons: \begin{itemize}[noitemsep] \item The estimated drug-like chemical space is > $10^{60}$ molecules.
+In this section, we give a discussion on the motivation and nature of molecular editing.
+Despite the existence of huge chemical databases like ZINC, ChEMBL, PubChem, or commercial catalogs containing billions of molecules, design and editing are still essential for several reasons: \begin{itemize}[noitemsep] \item The estimated drug-like chemical space is > $10^{60}$ molecules.
 Even huge databases like ZINC, ChEMBL, and PubChem are just a small fraction of that space.
 Thus, the chance that the target molecule (satisfying multiple objectives) is already enumerated is low.
 Moreover, retrieval over huge molecule databases is extremely expensive because computing similarity between molecules is hard to parallelize. \item Novelty for patentability.
 Pharmaceutical companies need novel chemical compounds they can patent.
 Retrieving a molecule already reported in the literature often means that they cannot claim exclusivity, making it commercially unviable. \end{itemize}

-In summary, retrieval from databases is only a valuable starting point to augment design and optimization.
-For example, AgentDrug leverages a small database (10K molecules) to augment the optimization process.
+In summary, retrieval from databases is only a valuable starting point to augment design and editing.
+For example, AgentDrug leverages a small database (10K molecules) to augment the editing process.
 It depends on the size of the database; the molecule $m_e$ can be easier or harder to find.
 Also, the retrieval may fail or return a low-similarity molecule in sparse areas.